lyteword/chspurgeon-tod/volume-7/psalm-132.md

 **Verse 12.** *If thy children will keep my covenant,* etc. Lest David's sons, if they be left without law, should live without care, they must know that the succession shall be perpetual; but the promise is conditional; if David's sons conform themselves to God, *"if they keep my covenant"*, whereof they cannot pretend ignorance.
 And they have an authentic record: the record, *"my testimonies"*; authentic, *"I myself will teach them."* You see the king's blessing, it is rely great; but lest the promise thereof be thought too good to be true, God secures the king with a most unchangeable warrant.
 The warrant is his oath, *"The Lord sware"*; and this warrant is, 1.
 Unchangeable, because sincere; he swore in truth.
 2. Stable, *he will not turn from it*.
 And what could king David desire more for his own house than a promise of such a blessing, and such a warrant of that promise?
 Yes he might, and no doubt he did desire *more*; and God also intended to him more than the letter of this promise doth express, even the accomplishment of the truth whereof this was but a type.
 And what is that?
 The establishment of the kingdom of Jesus Christ.— *Arthur Lake.*

 **Verse 12.** *That I shall teach them.* Here is to be noted that he addeth, *"which I will teach them"*; for he will be the teacher and will be heard.
-He wills not that church councils should be heard, or such as teach that which he hath not taught...God giveth no authority unto man above the word.
+He wills not that church councils should be heard, or such as teach that which he hath not taught...
+God giveth no authority unto man above the word.
 So should he set man, that is to say, dust and dung, above himself; for what is the word, but God himself?
 This word they that honour, obey, and keep, are the true church indeed, be they never so contemptible in the world; but they which do not, are the church of Satan, and accursed of God.
 And this is the cause why it is expressly set down in the text, *"The testimonies which I will teach them."* For so will God use the ministry of teachers and pastors in the church, that he notwithstanding will be their chief Pastor, and all other ministers and pastors whatsoever, yea, the church itself, shall be ruled and governed by the word.— *Martin Luther.*

 **Verse 12.** *Their children shall also sit upon thy throne for evermore.* As if he had said, this promise as touching Christ will I accomplish, and will undoubtedly establish the throne unto my servant David; but do not ye, which in the meantime sit on this throne, and govern this kingdom, presume upon the promise, and think that you cannot err, or that I will wink at your errors, and not rather condemn and severely punish them.
 Therefore either govern your kingdom according to my word, or else I will root you out and destroy you for ever.
 This promise he now amplifies, and setteth forth more at large.— *Martin Luther.*